Infisrael/YouTube-Links-To-A-Playlist/README.md

-# 🔗 YouTube Link Extractor
+# 🔗 YouTube Links To A Playlist
 A tool to add bulk YouTube videos to a playlist

 YouTube links should be listed as Video IDs in a text file called `list.txt`.